davidcosc/davidos/README.md

 - PC speaker
 - PCI UHCI, OHCI, EHCI or XHCI USB controller and a virtual USB-1.1 hub

-We will focus on the Cirrus CLGD 5446 PCI VGA card for displaying things on the screen, the 8259 PIC for handling interrupts i.e. from our keyboard, the keyboard itself for user input and the ATA controller for reading from the disk.
+We will focus on the Cirrus CLGD 5446 PCI VGA card for displaying things on the screen, the 8259 PIC for handling interrupts i.e. from our keyboard, the keyboard itself for user input and the ATA controller to read from the disk.

 ### 3.1 CPU